Joshykins/SCApex/README.md

 storytelling.
 Apex provides full control over the map, so it can also be used as a flexible general purpose testing environment.

-For a list of features, visit the [wiki](github.com/Joshykins/Apex-rp/wiki).

 # Installation
 To use Apex on a StarCraft II map first requires access to the StarCraft II Editor (SC2Editor).
 Apex uses data, Galaxy scripts,